 One of the unique activities to grow from and beyond the Respite Care Ministry gatherings is the Side by Side Choir.
 The choir, whose participants include those living with dementia and their caregivers, rehearses 2 hours each week under the direction of a professional music director and accompanist.
-At the end of each 10-week session, the choir performs at churches, the fine arts center, nursing homes, and even city hall this December.
+At the end of each 10-week session, the choir performs at churches, the fine arts center, nursing homes, and even city hall.

 "They all just say they're going to choir practice," Johnston reports.
 "They have a job.
 They have a purpose.
 They have a group they belong to."